Clubland (brand): Clubland TV

 In January 2008, Clubland launched its own TV channel on Sky channel 383.
 The channel airs the latest Clubland music videos as well as Clubland classics.
-In the future the channel will show live events and interviews from Clubland as well as competitions and prizes.
-The channel is now on Virgin TV channel 345 and Freeview channel 80.
+In the future, the channel will show live events and interviews from Clubland as well as competitions and prizes.
+The channel is now on Virgin TV channel 292 and Freeview channel 69.

-Live Events
+Live events

-Clubland often hold live events across various nightclubs in UK, Ireland and across Europe.
-Flip & Fill, Ultrabeat and Micky Modelle usually tour nightclubs with MC Keyes and sometimes a Live PA act.
-Launch parties are held around the time of a new Clubland or Clubland X-Treme Hardcore release, with live performances by Clubland artists, such as Flip & Fill and Ultrabeat, and these are used to help promote the release and filming for the album trailers.
+Clubland often held live events across various nightclubs in the UK, Ireland and across Europe.
+Flip & Fill, Ultrabeat and Micky Modelle usually toured nightclubs with MC Keyes and sometimes a live PA act.
+Launch parties were held around the time of a new Clubland or Clubland X-Treme Hardcore release, with live performances by Clubland artists, such as Flip & Fill and Ultrabeat, and these were used to help promote the release and filming for the album trailers.

-On their website, Clubland usually promote the weekend events of some of their favorite venues and some of the hardcore events taking place, as well as promoting the live performances of some of their artists.
-Clubland also promoted Cascada's UK tour with Ultrabeat in September – October 2007.
+On their website, Clubland usually promoted the weekend events of some of their favorite venues and some of the hardcore events taking place, as well as promoting the live performances of some of their artists.
+Clubland also promoted Cascada's UK tour with Ultrabeat in September to October 2007.